quantumdetectors/merlin-motion-control/README.md

-#Merlin Motion Control
+# Merlin Motion Control

+This is a beta version of the Merlin Motion Control.
 Interlock and controller for MerlinEM DMC.

 ## About